 The three factors that have most effect on the creation of a pleasant user and reading experience are hierarchy, the use of white space and typography.
 In visual design these deserve more attention than they usually receive.

-That is why for this article, I have put together some information and hints about each of them.
-The hints are based both on my own experience as a visual designer and also on a lot of research that I have studied during the course of my career There are a few sources given at the end of this article that you can refer to if you want to deepen your skills in this area.
+That's why for this article, I've put together some information and hints about each of them.
+These are based both on my own experience as a visual designer and on a lot of research that I've studied during the course of my career.
+If you want to deepen your skills in this area, I've put together some links & sources that you'll find at the end of this article.

 1) You can use hierarchy to enhance perception of an entity